SpeckledJim2/lucidum.legacy/README.md

 # 1. lucidum

+This is the legacy version of lucidum.
+For the latest version please visit https://github.com/SpeckledJim2/lucidum

 lucidum is an open source R Shiny app to help users build and communicate GLMs and GBMs without writing code.

 lucidum works with standard R data.frames and data.tables and is designed to make model building more interactive,  visual and insightful.